x`

 Bird nesting increases maintenance costs because it creates repeat work, accelerates wear, and raises safety exposure.
 The expense is rarely obvious in a single line item.
 It appears gradually across labor, repairs, inspections, and capital planning.

 Symterra Pulse supports long-term cost control by providing real-time visibility into deterrent system performance.
 It identifies weak zones and system failures before birds reestablish nests.
-With verified prevention in place, infrastructure owners reduce recurring maintenance costs and protect assets over their full lifecycle.
+With verified prevention in place, warehouse and industrial facility operators reduce recurring maintenance costs and protect assets over their full lifecycle.

 Consent Preferences